savannaemily6/savannaemily6/README.md

 ## Hi there 👋
-<header>🔭 I'm a high school student currently working on creating a website that offers free resources to support and guide young females in exploring technology and coding.
+<header>🔭 I'm a high school student currently working on creating a website that offers free resources to support and guide young females exploring technology and coding.

   🌱 I'm currently learning different coding languages, like Python and HTML/CSS.

 📫 How to reach me:
 Email: savannaemily6@gmail.com
+Phone: +1 949 687 8121

 </header>
 <!--